-Here’s a quick snapshot of just a few of the income sources that contribute to my blog income each month:
+Here’s a quick snapshot of a few of the income sources that contribute to my blogging income each month:

-Take note that while I have a wide range of earnings from different affiliates, they’re all relevant to keep track of and document when it’s time to file my taxes.
+While I have a wide range of earnings from different affiliates, they’re all relevant when it’s time to file my taxes.

-Plus, every incremental source of income adds up over the course of a year—and by tracking which affiliate programs are growing (or paying out higher rates), it can tell me a lot about which types of blog post ideas I should prioritize writing about and the kinds of blog headlines that’ll likely convert best over the coming months (in order to promote higher-paying affiliate products).
+Plus, every incremental source of income adds up over the course of a year—and by tracking which affiliate programs are growing (or paying out higher rates), it can tell me which types of blog post ideas I should prioritize writing about and the kinds of blog headlines that’ll likely convert best over the coming months (in order to promote higher-paying affiliate products).

-Here are some of my blog’s expenses broken down recently too:
+Here are some of my blog’s expenses broken down, too:

 - You want to know if your blog business is profitable.
 Account for every expense and source of income (to track your progress and make changes if things are trending downward).

 - You also want to accurately account for your expenses (so that you can maximize your deductions on your tax return).

-Next up, we’re going to discuss how tax deductions work in regard to taxes for bloggers.
-Deductions can be extremely helpful in lowering your taxable income, but there’s a right and wrong way to calculate your deductions.
+Next, we’re going to discuss how tax deductions work in regard to taxes for bloggers.

 In the context of your blog business, a tax deduction or “write-off” is a business expense that you count against (deduct from) your taxable income.

 Keeping track of your expenses is a fundamental part of running a business.
-Each business expense that you accrue has the potential to be deducted from your taxes.
+Each business expense has the potential to be deducted from your taxes.

 Let’s say you made $100,000 in profit.
 If you had zero expenses, you would pay taxes on the full $100,000 that you made that year.